AbdulRehmanSaqib/abdulrehmansaqib.github.io/content/post/reflect/index.md

 ---

 ## The Primacy of Faith and Accountability Over Temporal Concerns
-Is the issue of Palestine more important and necessary for faith and accountability, then the liberation of Jerusalem and can Muslims fulfill this responsibility merely through their old "hoo-ha" and temporary emotional outbursts?
+Is addressing the issue of Palestine more essential for a Muslim’s faith and moral responsibility than the specific goal of liberating Jerusalem?
+Can Muslims effectively fulfill the responsibility of liberating Jerusalem by only relying on traditional, superficial responses and temporary emotional outbursts?
+In other words, is it enough to engage in symbolic actions and expressions of outrage, or is a deeper, more substantive approach required to truly address and resolve these issues?

 ## Dilution of Religious Obligations
 Currently, the majority of Muslims, due to their lack of knowledge or understanding, or driven by their audacity, are living their lives without adhering to the **perfect obedience** to Allah and the **complete following** of the Prophet's teachings.